About The Duchess of Cornwall

-- Literacy: As an enthusiastic reader, The Duchess works to promote the benefits of reading both to children and adults.
-She often reads aloud to children, and has engaged with adult readers aiming to improve their reading skills.
-She is Patron of a number of literacy charities, including the National Literacy Trust, Book Trust, First Story, the Wicked Young Writer's Awards and Beanstalk.
-Her Royal Highness has been an Honorary Judge for the BBC Radio 2 500 Words creative writing competition since 2016.
+The Duchess is an enthusiastic reader and works to promote the benefits of reading both to children and adults.
+The Duchess is Patron of a number of literacy charities, including the National Literacy Trust, Book Trust, First Story, the Wicked Young Writer Awards and Coram Beanstalk.
+As Vice-Patron of the Royal Commonwealth Society, The Duchess supports its flagship literacy project The Queen's Commonwealth Essay Competition and has hosted the annual winners’ reception at Buckingham Palace since 2013.